-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee (2) Primary Offering Common stock, par value \$0.0001 per share ("common stock"), underlying warrants 34,100,000 (3) \$ 11.50 (4) \$ 392,150,000 \$ 47,528.58 Secondary Offering Common stock 11,100,000 (5) \$ 7.78 (6) \$ 86,358,000 (6) \$ 10,466.59 Warrants to purchase common stock 11,100,000(8) (9) Totals \$ 478,508,000 \$ 57,995.17
+Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee (2) Common stock, par value \$0.0001 per share ("common stock") 31,513,170 (4) \$7.66 (3) \$241,390,882 \$29,257 Totals \$241,390,882 \$29,257

-- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended (the "Securities Act"), the registrant is also registering an indeterminate number of additional securities as may be issued to prevent dilution resulting from share dividends, share splits or similar transactions. - (2) Calculated by multiplying the estimated aggregate offering price of the securities being registered by 0.0001212. - (3) Includes (i) 23,000,000 shares of common stock issuable upon the exercise of redeemable warrants included as part of the units (the "public warrants") issued in Industrea Acquisition Corp.'s initial public offering (the "IPO") and (ii) 11,100,000 shares of common stock issuable upon the exercise of warrants issued in a private placement simultaneously with the closing of the IPO ("private placement warrants"). - (4) Estimated solely for the purpose of the calculation of the registration fee pursuant to Rule 457(g), based on the exercise price of the warrants. - (5) Includes the resale of 11,100,000 of common stock issuable upon the exercise of the private placement warrants. - (6) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price is \$7.78, which is the average of the high and low prices of the common stock on January 22, 2019 on The Nasdaq Capital Market. - (8) Includes the resale of 11,100,000 private placement warrants. - (9) In accordance with Rule 457(g), the entire registration fee for the private placement warrants is allocated to the shares of common stock underlying the private placement warrants, and no separate fee is payable for the private placement warrants.
+- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended (the "Securities Act"), the Registrant is also registering an indeterminate number of additional securities as may be issued to prevent dilution resulting from share dividends, share splits or similar transactions. - (2) Calculated by multiplying the estimated aggregate offering price of the securities being registered by 0.0001212. - Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price is \$7.66, which is the average of the high and low prices of the common stock on February 28, 2019 on The Nasdaq Capital Market. - (4) Includes the resale of (i) 26,278,711 shares of common stock issued to the selling stockholders named herein at the closing of the Registrant's business combination on December 6, 2018 (the "business combination"); (ii) 2,450,980 shares of common stock issuable upon the conversion of the Series A preferred stock; and (iii) 2,783,479 shares of common stock issuable upon the exercise of incentive stock options ("ISO").

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.

 The information in this prospectus is not complete and may be changed.
-Neither we nor the selling securityholders may sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+Neither we nor the selling stockholders may sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.

-SUBJECT TO COMPLETION - DATED JANUARY 29, 2019
+SUBJECT TO COMPLETION - DATED MARCH 6, 2019